-There were no sales of unregistered equity securities by the Company for the fiscal period ended March 31, 2011.
+There were no sales of unregistered equity securities by the Company for the fiscal period ended June 30, 2011.

-Pursuant to the written trading plan under Rule 10b5-1 under the Securities Exchange Act of 1934, as amended (the Exchange Act), adopted by the Company on March 25, 2010, the Company will periodically repurchase shares of its Common Stock on the open market related to Employee Length of Service Awards and the stock portion of the Directors' annual retainer.
-There is no pool or maximum number of shares related to these purchases; however, the trading plan automatically terminated when \$80,700 in value of shares were purchased so that, as of March 31, 2011, the value of shares that may yet be purchased under that trading plan was \$0.
+Pursuant to the written trading plan under Rule 10b5-1 under the Securities Exchange Act of 1934, as amended (the Exchange Act), adopted by the Company on March 24, 2011, the Company will periodically repurchase shares of its Common Stock on the open market related to Employee Length of Service Awards and the stock portion of the Directors' annual retainer.
+There is no pool or maximum number of shares related to these purchases; however, the trading plan will terminate when \$224,500 in value of shares have been purchased or, if sooner, on March 24, 2012.

-The Company adopted a new written trading plan under Rule 10b5-1 under the Exchange Act on March 24, 2011, covering the period March 24, 2011 through March 24, 2012.
 The Company may suspend or terminate this trading plan at any time, so long as the suspension or termination is made in good faith and not as part of a plan or scheme to evade the prohibitions of Rule 10b-5 under the Exchange Act, or other applicable securities laws.
-There is no pool or maximum number of shares related to these purchases; however, the trading plan will terminate when \$224,500 in value of shares have been purchased or, if sooner, on March 24, 2012.